google/ExoPlayer/docs/ad-insertion.md

-To enable player support for media items that specify ad tags, it's necessary to build and inject a `DefaultMediaSourceFactory` configured with an `AdsLoaderProvider` and an `AdViewProvider` when creating the player:
+To enable player support for media items that specify ad tags, it's necessary to build and inject a `DefaultMediaSourceFactory` configured with an `AdsLoader.Provider` and an `AdViewProvider` when creating the player:

 ~~~
 MediaSourceFactory mediaSourceFactory =